freeflyaz/event/README.md

 You have two different options for running the test locally:

 - `npm t`: This one will run the Cypress test runner only.
-That means that your client and server should be up and running (listening to 3000 and 3001 respectively).
+That means that your client and server should be up and running.
+They should be listening to port 3000 (client, you can determine the port in your start command, i.e. 'npm run dev -- --port 3000') and 3001 (server).
 Also, the database should be up and listening.

 - `npm run test:open`: This option is the same as the previous one, but it opens cypress' browser so you can see what it does.
 So cool!